A simplex-type algorithm for continuous linear programs with constant coefficients: Structure of the Solution

-Given any proper base sequence, a solution can be constructed by solving the Rates-LP/LP$^*$ (\ref{eqn.prates}), (\ref{eqn.drates}) for bases $B_n, \,n=1,\ldots,N$ and using these values to formulate and solve the following coupled linear equations, which determine the interval lengths and the boundary values:
+Given any proper base sequence, we can attempt to construct an optimal solution by solving the Rates-LP/LP$^*$ (\ref{eqn.prates}), (\ref{eqn.drates}) for the bases $B_n, \,n=1,\ldots,N$ and then using these values to formulate and solve the following coupled linear equations, which determine the interval lengths and the boundary values.

 {\em The time interval equations}:

 {\em The complementary slackness conditions}:

 {\em The first boundary equations}: